nucito101/Projekt_Rock_Paper_Scissor/README.md

 - **TypeScript** – game logic & DOM interaction
 - **HTML5** – structure and layout
 - **CSS3** – design, transitions, and animations

-## How It Works

-1. Enter number of rounds (1–20)
-2. Click “Start Game” to reveal the game UI
-3. Select ✊, ✋ or ✌ to play
-4. See the animations, scores, and progress
-5. Final result is shown at the end, with option to restart

 ## Screenshots